hashicorp/tf-sdk-migrator/README.md

 # tf-sdk-migrator

+**ARCHIVED: This project has been archived since there are no more plans for feature work.
+Provider developers wishing to migrate their SDK from terraform to terraform-plugin-sdk or from terraform-plugin-sdk v1 to v2 can still automate part of those processes using this tool.**

 The Terraform provider plugin SDK, previously part of the [github.com/hashicorp/terraform](https://github.com/hashicorp/terraform) "Core" Go module, has been moved to a new Go module, [github.com/hashicorp/terraform-plugin-sdk](https://github.com/hashicorp/terraform-plugin-sdk).
 Terraform providers should now import `hashicorp/terraform-plugin-sdk`.

 `tf-sdk-migrator` is a CLI tool which will migrate a Terraform provider to the new SDK module by rewriting import paths. `tf-sdk-migrator check` checks the eligibility of the Provider for migration.